onyonkaclifford/Capstone/cram_robot/README.md

     3. `Disable access control`
 4. Set required environment variables: `export DISPLAY=192.168.1.201; export SCREEN=0`. $DISPLAY is the host IP address and $SCREEN is the screen to use (by default $SCREEN is set to 0 unless the host has multiple screens).
-5. Run container: `docker run -d -e DISPLAY=$DISPLAY:$SCREEN v ./src:/home/capstone/src --name cram_robot cram_robot`.
+5. Run container: `docker run -d -e DISPLAY=$DISPLAY:$SCREEN -v </path/to/RoboCRAM/dir>:/home/capstone/src --name cram_robot cram_robot`.
 If a container already exists but is stopped, run `docker start cram_robot` to restart it instead of running a new container.
 6. Run CRAM robot (take note of the IMPORTANT section below before proceeding with this step):
     1. Exec into container: `docker exec -it cram_robot bash`
-    2. Launch CRAM robot simulator: `roslaunch pycram ik_and_description.launch`
+    2. Launch PyCRAM in the background: `roslaunch pycram ik_and_description.launch &`

 > [!IMPORTANT]
 > On the first run of a new docker container, follow the steps below before running PyCRAM:

 1. Exec into container: `docker exec -it cram_robot bash`
 2. Navigate to workspace: `cd /home/capstone/workspace/ros`
-3. Source required script: `source /opt/ros/noetic/setup.bash`
-4. Build workspace: `catkin_make`
+3. Build workspace: `catkin build`
-5. Source required script: `source /home/capstone/workspace/ros/devel/setup.bash`
+4. Source required script: `source /home/capstone/workspace/ros/devel/setup.bash`
-6. Set automatic sourcing of required script: `echo "source /home/capstone/workspace/ros/devel/setup.bash" >> /home/capstone/.bashrc`
+5. Set automatic sourcing of required script: `echo "source /home/capstone/workspace/ros/devel/setup.bash" >> /home/capstone/.bashrc`